 God never fails to keep His word.
 The Hebrews are still God’s separated people, and they cannot be cursed.
 The wicked Balaam proclaimed during the ancient time:

 How shall I curse, whom God hath not cursed? or how shall I defy, whom the Lord hath not defied?
 For from the top of the rocks I see him, and from the heights I behold him; see, the people shall live apart, and shall not be reckoned among the Goyim (Gentiles).
 (Numbers 23:9-10)

 When God declared that Israel shall live as a nation apart, it means that Israel is a called-out (separated) nation, the Hebrews will never be like any other nation, they are chosen by God to accomplish a specific purpose, and that divine purpose is not fulfilled yet.
 So, we must recognize that places in the scripture where the word “saints” are used is not pointing to various Christian groups, but rather to the Hebrew people first, and then the individual gentiles that God of Israel have called-out from the world through Yahuasha the Messiah and made them one with the house of Israel.
 Sha’ul says;

 Now therefore ye are no more strangers and foreigners, but fellow citizens with the saints, and of the household of God (Ephesians 2:19).

-In the above scripture, Sha’ul is not supporting the false Christian idea that the church is now the new Israel, instead he is referring the Jews as God’s saints, and the house hold of God, whom the gentile believers in Jewish messiah have been made one with.
-In fact, Stephen confirmed that Israel is the house hold of God when he referred to them as “the Church in the wilderness.”(Act 7:38 KJV) So, let us bear mind that the Jews, those who keep God’s commandment are the saints, including the people from other nations who have put their trust in the Jewish Messiah.
+In the above scripture, Sha’ul is not supporting the false Christian idea that the church is now the new Israel, instead he is referring the Hebrews as God’s saints, and the house hold of God, whom the gentile believers in the Hebrew messiah have been made one with.
+In fact, Stephen confirmed that Israel is the house hold of God when he referred to them as “the Church in the wilderness.”(Act 7:38 KJV) So, let us bear mind that those who keep God’s commandment are the saints, including the people from other nations who have put their trust in the Jewish Messiah.
 To be continued…